TFS Gulf

 One interesting piece…

-KPMG India owned a 33% stake in this global delivery powerhouse KGS, alongside KPMG US and UK.
+KPMG India owned a 33% stake in this global delivery powerhouse, KGS, alongside KPMG US and UK.

 But in April 2025, KPMG India exited KGS, selling its entire stake to the US and UK firms.

-Insiders say KGS — now fully owned by the US and UK firms — and may eventually get absorbed into the “new unified advisory structure”.
+Insiders say KGS — now fully owned by the US and UK firms — may eventually get absorbed into the “new unified advisory structure”.

 Here’s a quiet but telling sign from the ground: Previously, KPMG India and KGS employees were unable to access both workspaces with a single access card.
 This changed when the office environments were integrated.